FlineDev/AnyLint/README.md

 if (x == 5) { /* some code */ }
 ```

 The problem is that the last example actually is our expected formatting and should not violate.
-By providing an `autoCorrectReplacement` of ` if ($1) {`, we can fix that as the replacement would be equal to the matched string, so no violation would be reported for the last example and all the others would be auto-corrected. 🎉
+By providing an `autoCorrectReplacement` of ` if ($1) {`, we can fix that as the replacement would be equal to the matched string, so no violation would be reported for the last example and all the others would be auto-corrected – just what we want. 🎉

+(The alternative would be to split the check to two separate ones, one fore checking the prefix and one the suffix whitespacing – not so beautiful as this blows up our `lint.swift` configuration file very quickly.)

 #### Skip file content checks